 Cash bail has been a part of the US Justice system since before the Revolutionary War.
 It is a way for individuals accused of a crime to obtain release from jail until their trial can be held.
 Money is deposited with the court system and will be returned to the bail depositor once the legal proceedings against the defendant have been completed.
 This process ensures that the defendant will appear for all hearings and trial procedures while allowing him or her the freedom to continue working and building relationships within the community.

 Bail amounts vary, depending on the crime a person is charged with.
 The bail schedule is set by the Superior Court in each county.
-The Riverside County bail schedule can be found online or will be available at the facility where a person is detained.

 Some examples of bail in California are:

 Violation of Probation PC 1203.2 $5,000